b0o/surfingkeys-conf/README.tmpl.md

 #### Bundled Search Engine Completions

-There are currently 36 Search Engine auto-completions.
+There are currently <!--COMPL_COUNT--> Search Engine auto-completions.

 You can a Search Engine auto-completion by pressing the search leader key, which is `a` by default, followed by the search engine alias.